carrizoluis/pipecode/README.md

 # pipecode
-CRUD Solution for Products.
+CRUD Solution.

-Deploy Instructions:
+Deploy instructions:
-1 - Install MySql database.
+1 - Install MySql 5.7.18 engine.
+2 - Clone the project and open in eclipse.
-2 - Import dump database.
+3 - Import dump database located in src/main/resources/DBDump into MySql Engine.
-3 - Install tomcat.
-4 - Copy the RELEASE into the webapps folder into Tomcat directory.
+4 - Run the API with springboot.
+5 - Swagger Documentation is in the next link: http://localhost:9898/api/swagger-ui.html.